Yoctol/bottender/docs/the-basics-state.md

 You > /state
 ```

-This commmand will format the state with `JSON.stringify()` and send the result as a bot message to you:
+This commmand formats the state with `JSON.stringify()` and send the result as a bot message to you:

 ```
 Bot > { "count": 1 }